awsdocs/aws-security-hub-user-guide/doc_source/asff-resourcedetails-awsrdsdbsecuritygroup.md

 # AwsRdsDbSecurityGroup<a name="asff-resourcedetails-awsrdsdbsecuritygroup"></a>

-The `AwsRdsDbSecurityGroup` object contains information about an Amazon Relational Database Service
+The `AwsRdsDbSecurityGroup` object contains information about an Amazon Relational Database Service security group\.

 The following example shows the AWS Security Finding Format \(ASFF\) for the `AwsRdsDbSecurityGroup` object\.
 To view descriptions of `AwsRdsDbSecurityGroup` attributes, see [AwsRdsDbSecurityGroupDetails](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AwsRdsDbSecurityGroupDetails.html) in the *AWS Security Hub API Reference*\.